Required Queries

 Each signal should be represented as a row containing:

-• name (Required) – The name of the signal.
+• name (Required) – The name of the signal or a unique identifier.

-• count (Optional) – The number of records in the signal.
+• count (Optional, at least 1 of count or frequency must be provided) – The number of records in the signal.

-• frequency (Optional) – The frequency of measured datapoints.
+• frequency (Optional, at least 1 of count or frequency must be provided) – The frequency of measured datapoints.

 • unit (Optional) – The unit of measurement for the signal.